seongbiny/seongbiny/README.md

 ### Hello World!
 * 🌟 My dream is to be a WEB developer 💻
 * SSAFY 6th
 * If I have not 1 day 1 commit, please contact me.
+PLEASE ~

 <div align=center>
   <h3>Studying...🐱</h3>